Khan/engblog/src/posts/windows-high-contrast-mode.md

     alt="Section of the Khan Academy logged out homepage shown in two versions side by side.
 On the left side is the default mode, and on the right side is the Windows high contrast mode.
 The section shown includes a button that reads 'Learners, start here'.
 In the default version, the button has a dark blue background, white text, and no visible outline.
 In the Windows high contrast mode version, the button has a white background, black text, and a black outline.
 Behind the button is an image of a sky, which is the same in both versions."
 />

-## How to improve web applications in Windows high contrast mode
+## Improve web applications in Windows high contrast mode - practical examples from our work
 ### Background colors and images
 Use HTML `<img>`s and `<svg>`s instead of `background-color` and `background-image` CSS **for important elements in the design**.
 Windows high contrast mode removes these characteristics of the page for a reason, so I don't want to encourage you to override that override altogether.
 But sometimes there are elements on the page that are visually necessary for users to understand the user interface and interact with it accordingly.